-SENATOR GARY NELSON, Chair, Senate Law & Justice Committee; REPRESENTATIVE MARLIN APPELWICK, Chair, House Judiclary Committee.
+SENATOR GARY NELSON, Chair, Senate Law & Justice Committee; REPRESENTATIVE MARLIN APPELWICK, Chair, House Judiciary Committee.

-Advisory Committee: THE HONORABLE FRED H. DORE, Chiel Justice, Washington Supreme Court: THE HONORABLE TED KOLBABA, President, Association of Superior Court Judges; THE HONORABLE LARRY MOLLER, President, District & Municipal Court Judges Association; CHARLES J. KLARICH, President, Washington State Association of Countles; LOWELL K. HALVERSON, President, Washington State Bar Association. jurisdiction provides that the following legal actions are to be initially commenced in the Superior Courts of this state: cases at law involving real property, legality of taxes, felony cases, probate, divorce, annulments, insolvencies, abatement of nuisances, and other special actions not specifically assigned by the Legislature.
+Advisory Committee: THE HONORABLE FRED H. DORE, Chief Justice, Washington Supreme Court; THE HONORABLE TED KOLBABA, President, Association of Superior Court Judges; THE HONORABLE LARRY MOLLER, President, District & Municipal Court Judges Association; CHARLES J. KLARICH, President, Washington State Association of Counties; LOWELL K. HALVERSON, President, Washington State Bar Association.

+jurisdiction provides that the following legal actions are to be initially commenced in the Superior Courts of this state: cases at law involving real property, legality of taxes, felony cases, probate, divorce, annulments, insolvencies, abatement of nuisances, and other special actions not specifically assigned by the Legislature.
 The description also refers to "cases in equity" which is not defined.

 There is difficulty in precisely defining what is meant by "cases in equity."
-The distinction between "cases at law" and "cases in equity."
-The distinction between "cases at law" and "cases in equity."
-The distinction between "cases at law" and "requity courts.
+The distinction between "cases at law" and "cases in equity" dates back historically to England, where there were common law courts and separate chancery or "equity" courts.
 Historically "equity courts" were more innovative in creating remedies.
 Equity matters frequently involved injunctive relief and claims not related to money damages.
-However, in the United States and in Washington state we do not have separate court systems for "equity" and "law."
-Therefore, the historical distinctions have become blurred, and there is no precise definition of what is meant by the Constitution's reference to "cases in equity."
+However, in the United States and in Washington state we do not have separate court systems for "equity" and "law," Therefore, the historical distinctions have become blurred, and there is no precise definition of what is meant by the Constitution's reference to "cases in equity."